-Croatia: Why nobody talks about business model for TPP Plomin C construction, what will Edison, Mitsubishi and Kosep offer to state power utility HEP?16.
-May 2013. / SEE Energy News
+Croatia: Why nobody talks about business model for TPP Plomin C construction, what will Edison, Mitsubishi and Kosep offer to state power utility HEP?, SEE Energy News

 Public deserves to know what Croatia energy company HEP asks from potential strategic partner and which criterions it intends to use during offers’ evaluation for TPP Plomin C construction.
 No one tries to answer the whole row of questions that are crucially important for economy, HEP’s future and energy prices in Croatia.
 How big is HEP’s role and which role strategic partner plays?
 Who will maintain the new motion?
 Who will provide coal?
 Which role does domestic component play?